cycoconutz/12-Tech-Blog/README.md

 ## Installation:
-The application will be invoked by using the following command: npm start
+The application will be invoked by using the following command: none

 And is dependant upon:
-mysql2, dotenv, express, path, express handlebars
+session, sequelize, express, mysql2

 ## Description
-A blogging website where users can create accounts, make posts, read posts and comment on posts.
+A blog site where a user can create an account, view other user's posts, comment on those posts, and create their own posts.

 ## Usage
-A social media platform used for individuals to share opinions and ideas.
+A site where users can connect with eachother and discuss ideas

 ## License